 Behaviour science and listening to our members are really important values at the heart of Club Soda.
 We’ve based everything we do on a scientific foundation and user-led design.

 We follow the latest behavioural research and have collaborated with several academic and other research projects on alcohol use and other topics.
 For example, we participated in this report on self-efficacy which shows how we have chosen specific behaviour change techniques designed to boost your own self-efficacy.
-You can find out more about our own projects, and some of our collaborations on our research page.
+You can find out more about our own projects, the full findings from this survey, and some of our collaborations on our research page.

 The Covid-19 pandemic and the lockdowns taking place all over the world are clearly a major event in many people’s lives.
 We know that such events can have a massive impact on people’s drinking habits too.
 So we wanted to find out what the impact on Club Soda members has been, both to know how they are doing, and how we could best help and support them at this extraordinary time in our lives.
 This is what our members said.